-- Please read our latest update from Professor Sir Jim McDonald, Principal - 24 March 2020
+- Please read our latest update from Professor Sir Jim McDonald, Principal, 17 June 2020

-- Please read our update from Professor Sir Jim McDonald, Principal - 20 March 2020
+- Please read our latest update from Professor Sir Jim McDonald, Principal, 15 June 2020

-- Please read the latest update from Professor Sir Jim McDonald, Principal - 18 March 2020
+- Please read our latest update from Professor Sir Jim McDonald, Principal, 3 June 2020

 Frequently asked questions

 Security Services and Switchboard

 The University switchboard is closed at the moment.
 Calls to the switchboard will be directed to Security Services who can help if you require urgent assistance.
 Students calling to speak to staff in residences or to report a fault or repair in their accommodation should email email@example.com.

 Some of our students and staff may wish to respond to the NHS Scotland call for volunteers to assist the NHS and vulnerable members of the community at this time of national crisis.